Note: All junctions are to be fitted on their side. Junctions are not designed for vertical surface compaction.

 Fastfits Available 150mm Super sleeve made to order

 To lift the pipes, select the two short legs A and B on the chain set.
-Place the spherical coupling over the cast in anchor and engage by turning the tail of the head link down to the concrete.
+Place the spherical coupling over the cast-in anchor and engage by turning the tail of the head link down to the concrete.
 The pipe can then be lifted as normal.

 All dimensions are in mm.

-- Weights in kg are based on a concrete density of 2500kg/m3.
+1. Weights in kg are based on a concrete density of 2500kg/m3.